How To Know If Your Car Has A GPS Tracker?

 Pro-Tips Before Conducting The Survey Of Your Car

-- The visual and the manual inspection of a vehicle for GPS car tracking devices should not be conducted in a dark-lighted area.
+- The visual and manual inspection of a vehicle for GPS car tracking devices should not be conducted in a dark-lighted area.

 - And, moreover, you should always carry a basic toolset and, ideally, a hydraulic lift to allow full access to the undercarriage of the automobile.